Miguelberrio0810/Miguelberrio0810/README.md

 - 👋 Hi, I’m @Miguelberrio0810
 - 👀 I’m interested in ...
-Aprender programacion
+Learn how to code and build my personal projects
 - 🌱 I’m currently learning ...
-HTML
+HTML, CSS, Python
 - 💞️ I’m looking to collaborate on ...
-Creacion de paginas web
+Build my first portafolio and starts my projects.
 - 📫 How to reach me ...

-- I'm 22 years old
+- I'm 24 years old
 - I love to learn a new topics that helps me with my knowledge